hsandy123/fortiadc-kubernetes-controller/demo.md

 Without specific configuration in felixconfiguraion, the default Calico VxLAN VNI is 4096, and the VxLAN port is UDP port 4789.
+The default value may not show in felixconfiguraion.

+#### The other way is to check vxlan.calico interface

+	ip -d link show vxlan.calico

+Calico will create a vxlan.calico interface on each node, you can also directly check the vxlan settings in this interface.

-#### Found the Mac address that calico assign for the FortiADC fake node
+### Found the Mac address that calico assign for the FortiADC fake node

 Calico will assign a MAC address for the FortiADC fake node,  found the address in ARP table of master node.